cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 The one-way map is a function from uniformly distributed byte strings of a fixed length to uniformly distributed abstract elements.
 This map is suitable for hash-to-group operations and to select random elements.
-The map is not intended to be invertible, but its one-way nature alone should not be relied on for security, as it's possible to find valid inputs for a given output.
+The map is not invertible, but also not pre-image resistant, meaning an attacker can find a valid input for a given output.

 Addition is the group operation.
 The group has an identity element and prime order.
 Adding an element to itself as many times as the order of